Canon SX420 vs Nikon D850

 Studio photographers will appreciate that the Nikon D850 (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX420 and the D850 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the D850 followed on from the Nikon D810.
+The D850 is a recent model that features in the current product line-up of Nikon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Nikon D850?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.